 A champion in the workplace is an agent of change who helps to convince other employees to support the change.
 They are the employees that show excellent performance and have the competency to engage with others to bring about change.
 They exhibit strong leadership skills and can inspire and motivate others.
 They reflect skills to take ownership of the change process and become decisive.

 Who is an example of a change agent?

 Another example of a change agent is an employee familiar with the new technology and tools available to support employees during the change process.
-They can provide training and support to employees struggling to embrace the change.
+They provide training and support to employees struggling to embrace change.

 How do you motivate change champions?

 One way to encourage employees is to provide them with the training and resources they need to succeed.
 Another way to motivate them is to give them a sense of ownership over the change process.
 It will ensure that they invest in the success of the change.
 Motivate them by giving them a sense of purpose.
 It will help them see the importance of their role in the change process.

 If you are new to human resources and are looking to break into a change champion role, we recommend taking our HR Management Certification Course, where you will learn how to build your skillset in human resources management, build your human resources network, craft an excellent change champion resume, and create a successful change champion job search strategy.